grob6000/hpbattery/README.md

  - U4 (S-82612ABJMD) protects battery at VB+ = 3.0V via U5 (FS8205)
    - E.g. if left on accidentally.
    - Reset by applying VCC to TP4056 (will charge battery and raise voltage above recovery threshold for U4)
+### Calculator Off:
+ - Self discharge of the circuit is about 0.16mA (calculated).
+For a 1500mAh cell, estimated 8700 hours to reach the 3.5V cutoff (362 days; about a year).

 ## Notes on optimisation: